Quick facts about Roman Merseyside

 There is archaeological evidence of an earthquake around this area around the 600s.
 This may have moved a Stockport stream (which used to flow into the River Dee) into what is now the River Mersey.

 It is also now known that the geography of the area was much different in ancient times than it is today.
 There is evidence that areas that are now sea and river were once land that people lived on.
+Old tree stumps have been found right across the Wirral coastline and the general Liverpool area was thought to be marshland years ago.

 The British people that the Romans discovered